TimoVE9000/CWERNIrevamped/README.md

 ## Example

 This example shows how to simulate community wide rescue in a neutral community.
-For documentation of the other functions in the package see the [manual](https://github.com/TimoVE9000/CWERNIrevamped/manual.pdf)
+For further documentation on this function and other functions in the package see the [manual](https://github.com/TimoVE9000/CWERNIrevamped/blob/develop/manual.pdf)

 ``` r
 library(CWERNIrevamped)